- Heart’s Hornbook (2004)

 - In the Traces (1980)

 Poet Eric Peter Trethewey was born in Halifax, Nova Scotia, Canada, in 1943.
 He had three sisters and one brother: Sherry Caldwell, Joy Trethewey, Cathy Richards, and Stephen Trethewey.
-At the age of seventeen, he was awarded a full scholarship for track and field by Kentucky State College (now University).
-He hitchhiked to get to the college from Canada and received his B.A. from Kentucky State University.
-He then earned his M.A. from the University of New Orleans and his Ph.D. from Tulane University.
+At the age of seventeen, he was awarded a full scholarship for track and field by Kentucky State College (now University) where he received his B.A.
+He earned his M.A. from the University of New Orleans and his Ph.D. from Tulane University.

 In 1985, when his daughter Natasha was a freshman at the University of Georgia, his ex-wife Gwendolyn (and Natasha’s mother) was shot and killed by her second ex-husband, Joel Grimmette.
 This tragedy affected the poetry of both daughter and ex-husband, Eric Trethewey, who had remained friends with his ex-wife Turnbough and wrote moving poems about her.
 Natasha turned to writing poetry to assuage her grief.
 As Natasha’s career grew, Natasha, now an English professor at Emory University, and her father gave readings together.
 Their poetry as a whole is often historical and autobiographical.